 1. Excess gas

 Excess gas is one of the most common causes for abdominal pain.
 It frequently occurs with constipation, because when hardened stools remain in the intestines for longer periods, intestinal bacteria starts to ferment and more gas is released.
+Learn more about what causes excess gas.

 Increase in flatulence can also be caused by swallowing more air, from talking while eating, chewing gum, or drinking pop.

 Other related symptoms: Bloating, feeling full or heavy, lack of appetite, and belching.
+Read more about symptoms of excess gas.

 What to do: Drink fennel tea three times a day, as fennel helps to reduce intestinal gas, or manually massage the abdomen to help with gas release.
 Lying on your back and hugging your legs also helps to release intestinal gas more easily.
+Check out other home remedies for excess gas that you can try to relieve pain.

 This is one of the most common intestinal problems that can cause pain on the left side of the abdomen.
 Diverticulitis happens when small pockets of the intestines, known as diverticula, become inflamed, causing constant pain.